Pimlico Academy: Student, staff and parent protests

 Daniel Smith, formerly a deputy at Ebbsfleet Academy, who was appointed headteacher in September 2020, made a series of unpopular changes to the school ethos, syllabus and uniform code and flew a Union Flag in the grounds, which some opposed.

 Students expressed concern that the school's revised syllabus taught too little about Black history and that a strict appearance policy banning colourful hijabs and hairstyles which "block the view of others" was racist.

 The students signed a petition of no confidence in Smith's leadership, and one member of staff referred to the matter in a resignation letter.
 Parents said that the changes did not reflect the education they had chosen for their children.

 By March 2021, relations between staff and leading trust members were said to have deteriorated, resulting in protests in which students tore down and burned the Union flag.
 A slogan was painted reading: "there is no black in the Union Jack".

 On 31 March, students staged a protest (which was falsely said to be a walkout) and gathered in the playground with those parents and teachers who supported them.
 The trust's chief executive, the headteacher and the vice principal met representatives of the students and agreed to all their demands.
 When Smith addressed the staff, the following day, he said he was using the Easter break to reflect on the changes: there were cries of "Leave".
 It was revealed that in the no-confidence vote, 85 members of staff had voted for the motion which resulted in a 99% vote of no-confidence, and 98% had voted to proceed to industrial action.

 To start the new term, Smith issued letters to students involved in the protest threatening them with expulsion.
 This followed a warning letter sent out to all parents, by Lord Nash, Chair of Future Academies the previous Wednesday: "We must particularly ensure that our students, your children, understand the consequences of any future disobedience, which will undoubtedly result in disciplinary action."

 'They want to expel the students for speaking out' and 'Expel the Racist Headmaster' were graffitied in support of the students on the wall on Sunday night.

 Several MPs wrote a letter to the headteacher on 19 April, expressing their concern about possible action against children who had taken part in the protest.

 Sir Michael Wilshaw, the former chief inspector of schools in England (2012-2016), was drafted in by Future Academies to support Smith.

 Smith announced his resignation on 18 May 2021.
-He is replaced by Tony Oulton, effective 31 May.
+Tony Oulton succeeded him on 31 May.